It's in - and big: Senators produce $1T infrastructure bill

 Senators and staff labored behind the scenes for days to write the massive bill.
 It was supposed to be ready Friday, but by Sunday even more glitches were caught and changes made.
 To prod the work, Schumer kept senators in session over the weekend, encouraging the authors to finish up work.

-One by one, senators involved in the bipartisan effort rose on the Senate floor late in the evening Sunday to mark the moment.
+Late Sunday night, most of the 10 senators involved in the bipartisan effort rose on the Senate floor to mark the moment.

 Republican negotiator Sen. Rob Portman of Ohio said the final product will be “great for the American people.”